Health Care Management Specialist

 5.

-During the RTW communicate with the member as required, every two weeks at a minimum.
+During the RTW communicate with the member as required, every two weeks at a minimum, typically until the member returns to work.

 6.

-Obtain confirmation from the Committee upon the member’s full RTW.
+Obtain confirmation from the District Joint JEIS Committee upon the member’s full RTW.